-2021 Season
+2022 Season

-All Scouts have the opportunity to participate in our provisional camp.
+All Scouts can participate in our provisional camp.
 Provisional camp gives all Scouts the chance to experience twice as much camping fun by offering Scouts a second week at camp.
 The camp will provide all adult leadership for the provisional camp.

-If any Scout is interested in the provisional camp, they must register with the Council Service Center by May 7^{th} , 2021.
+If any Scout is interested in the provisional camp, they must register with the Council Service Center by May 6th, 2022.

-The costs are as follows: If this is your first week, the cost is \$385.00, if it is your second week at Camp Conestoga the cost is \$350.00.
-Provisional Camping will be held during each week of the 2021 season.
+The costs are as follows: If this is your first week, the cost is \$390.00, if it is your second week at Camp Conestoga the cost is \$355.00.
+Provisional Camping will be held during each week of the 2022 season.
 Scouts attending provisional camp should report to the camp office at 1PM on the Sunday of their week at camp.
-As with all camps, advanced registration is required, and payment is due May 7th, 2021.
+As with all camps, advanced registration is required, and payment is due May 7th, 2022.